Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-5/day-3/lecture-materials/javascript-callbacks-and-arrow-functions.md

 **Review Question**

-❓ When the add and subtract functions are passed as arguments to the computefunction - they are ___ functions.
+❓ When the add and subtract functions are passed as arguments to the compute function - they are ___ functions.

 Also, note that we are passing named functions `(add& sum)` instead of using an anonymous inline function like with the `forEach` earlier.

-##### One of the best ways to learn about callbacks is to first understand their use cases.
+##### One of the best ways to learn about callbacks is to first understand their use-cases.

-**Here are three use cases for callback functions:**
+**Here are three use-cases for callback functions:**

 1. To provide a function to be called by a higher-order function such  as `forEach` or the `compute` function we wrote above.